Bad Pro-Choice Arguments

 "Development begins with fertilization, the process by which the male gamete, the sperm, and the female gamete, the oocyte [egg], unite to give rise to a zygote."
 T.W.
 Sadler, Langman's Medical Embryology, 10th edition.

 "Human embryos begin development following the fusion of definitive male [sperm] and female gametes [egg] during fertilization...
 This moment of zygote formation may be taken as the beginning or zero time point of embryonic development."
 William J. Larsen, Essentials of Human Embryology.From the moment of conception, the zygote has the same DNA as a fully-grown adult human being and will naturally develop into a fully-grown human being.
 That is not true of a sperm or an egg or a skin cell.
-Saying that the unborn is simply a 'mass of cells' rather than a 'human being' is contrary to the scientific evidence.
+The idea that the unborn is 'not a human being' is not supported by science.

 "Until the fetus has a heart and brain, it is not a human being."